Classical and quantum thermodynamics in a non-equilibrium regime: Application to Stirling engine: Reflections on motive power of heat

-From the above, we obtain the time-derivative expressions for the enthalpy and internal energy.
+From the above equations, we obtain the time derivative expressions for the enthalpy and internal energy.
 The results are summarized in Table~\ref{table:NeqPotential}.
-These results reduce to those in Table~\ref{table:Potential} (Appendix~\ref{sec:QTP}) in the quasi-static case.
-Thus, we can regard these potentials as extensions of the thermodynamic potentials to a non--equilibrium regime.
+These results are reduced to those in Table~\ref{table:Potential} (Appendix~\ref{sec:QTP}) for the quasi-static case.
+Thus, we can regard these potentials as extensions of thermodynamic potentials to a non-equilibrium regime.

 Dividing both sides of Eq.~\eqref{eq:DefDLQext} by $\beta ( t )$ yields the first law of thermodynamics expressed for the internal energy as

 where